SCI2200

 Prior Learning Assessment and Recognition

-Students who wish to apply for Prior Learning Assessment and Recognition (PLAR) need to demonstrate competency at a post-secondary level in all outlined course learning requirements.
+Students who wish to apply for Prior Learning Assessment and Recognition (PLAR) need to demonstrate competency at a post-secondary level in all outlined course learning outcomes.
 Evidence of learning achievement for PLAR candidates includes:

 - Portfolio